Define configuration for generating a set of SNF-based cluster solutions

 A number or numeric vector of a set of possible values that alpha can take on.
 Value will be obtained by uniformly sampling the vector.
 Cannot be used in conjunction with the

-parameters.- k_values
+min_alphaormax_alphaparameters.- k_values

 A number or numeric vector of a set of possible values that k can take on.
 Value will be obtained by uniformly sampling the vector.
 Cannot be used in conjunction with the

-parameters.- t_values
+min_kormax_kparameters.- t_values

 A number or numeric vector of a set of possible values that t can take on.
 Value will be obtained by uniformly sampling the vector.
 Cannot be used in conjunction with the

-parameters.- possible_snf_schemes
+min_tormax_tparameters.- possible_snf_schemes

 A vector containing the possible snf_schemes to uniformly randomly select from.
 By default, the vector contains all 3 possible schemes: c(1, 2, 3).
-1 corresponds to the "individual" scheme, 2 corresponds to the "domain" scheme, and 3 corresponds to the "twostep" scheme.
+1 corresponds to the "individual" scheme, 2 corresponds to the "domain" scheme, and 3 corresponds to the "two-step" scheme.

 - clustering_algorithms